Irene Pastore Answers Your Questions

 Q. Who benefits from having a strong core?

 A. Literally, everyone benefits having a strong core.
-Some examples are people who want to improve their posture, improve sports performance, be more efficient doing daily tasks, improve balance, get rid of muscular-related back ache and trigger points, have a stronger pregnancy, avoid sports-related injuries, and for older people, avoiding falls.
+Some examples are people who want to improve their posture, improve sports performance, be more efficient during daily activities, improve balance, get rid of muscular-related back ache and trigger points, have a stronger pregnancy, avoid sports-related injuries, and for older people, avoiding falls.

 Q. At which level will I start?

 A. You’ll start at your strongest point.
-If you’re strongest point is Phase II, that will be your starting point.
-To determine your starting point, you’ll be given some exercises to see how you do, before actual training begins.
+To determine Your starting point is determined during your Fitness Assessment, during which you’ll be given exercises to see where your strengths and weakness are, before actual training begins.

 Q. Do I have to buy equipment?
 Is it possible to improve my strength without it?

-A. Bodyweight training is a method of strengthening that requires no equipment.
+A. Purchasing equipment is optional.
+Bodyweight training is a method of strengthening that requires no equipment.
 Stretching can also be done without equipment.
 Equipment is used if you want more challenge in your routine, or if you just prefer using it.
 Or you can combine both styles of training.

 Certain individuals may want to start learning a core fitness routine without added equipment, and then add it on, as they get stronger.
 The best way to figure this out, is to send in the Contact Form, and discuss your fitness goals with Irene Pastore, Certified Personal Trainer, during the free Consultation.

 Q. What are fitness goals?
 Do I need to have them in order to work with Tour De Core Personal Training?